Year 3

 Parent Corner

-In the Autumn term, we are having PE on a Friday.
-All children should wear their PE kits to school.
-Also, we will be swimming this term so children need to bring their swimming costume and a towel in a bag.
+In the Autumn term, we are having PE on a Tuesday.
+This might change through the year but parents are always informed.
+All children should wear their PE kits to school and bring a water bottle.

 Homework is sent home on a Friday.
-Please can this be completed and brought back to school by Tuesday?
-Also, please can a family member hear your child read as often as possible and can children bring their book bags to school every day?
+Please can this be completed and brought back to school by Tuesday.
+Also, please can a family member hear your child read as often as possible and ensure children bring their book bags to school every day.

 The gates are open for children at 8.30 am.
 They can collect a bagel and come into class straightaway.
 The gates are closed at 8.45 am when the register will be taken and lessons will begin.
 It is important that children are in school by 8.45 am so they are ready to work.
-From 8.30 am to 8.45 am, it is a great opportunity for your child to chat to their peers and staff about their thoughts and feelings as well as what they have been doing or are planning to do.
+From 8.30 am to 8.45 am, it is a great opportunity for your child to chat to their peers and staff about their thoughts and feelings.
 If your child is too ill for school then please phone school to let us know.
 It is very important that your child is in school every day.

-If you do have any concerns/questions about your child then please do speak to us at parents evening or see us at the end of the day when you collect your child or email them to us.
+If you do have any concerns/questions about your child then please do speak to us at parents evening or see us at the end of the day when you collect your child.
 We are here to support you and your child.